Giving shares to employees

-- Is there a better alternative to gifting shares to employees?
-This could include EMI share options for example.
+- Is there a better alternative to gifting shares to employees? – this could include EMI share options for example.

-- The employer should record the details relating to the value of the shares when they are gifted.
+- Value the shares – The employer should record the details relating to the value of the shares when they are gifted.
 This is because records will be required when dealing with the upfront and possible future income tax liability arising when gifting shares to employees.

 - Check shareholder agreement and/or the company articles – will giving shares to employees require a change to the articles and/or shareholder agreement?